Meltrust/HTML-capstone-project-shop/README.md

 ## About the project

 A beautiful and responsive musical instruments shop built with business specifications based on the design by Mohammed Awad.
+CSS Flexbox, Grid, and Media Queries were used among other industry-standard tools.
+Made with HTML5 and CSS3.
+Totally responsive.
+Based on the design by Mohammed Awad.